openhive-network/hive/doc/mira-tuning.md

 # Preface

-After MIRAs initial development efforts we released the [Basic MIRA Configuration Guide](https://github.com/openhive-network/hive/blob/master/doc/mira.md) to help bootstrap users attempting to use MIRA enabled `steemd`.
+After MIRAs initial development efforts we released the [Basic MIRA Configuration Guide](https://github.com/openhive-network/hive/blob/master/doc/mira.md) to help bootstrap users attempting to use MIRA enabled `hived`.
 There is actually much more fine tuning that can be done to improve MIRA's performance.
 We will break up this process into three phases:

 * Phase 1: Gathering statistics
 * Phase 2: Analyzing statistics